Global Curriculum & Mentorship Program

-The IGCS is launching the Gynecologic Oncology Global Curriculum & Mentorship Program, a comprehensive two-year education and training program designed for regions around the world that do not currently have formal training in gynecologic oncology.
-The program will match institutions and individuals from higher resource settings with partners in lower resource settings wishing to obtain formal gynecologic oncology training (twinning).
-The specific goals of the program will be to:
+The IGCS Gynecologic Oncology Global Curriculum & Mentorship Program, is a comprehensive two-year education and training program designed for regions around the world that do not currently have formal training in gynecologic oncology.
+The program matches institutions and individuals from higher resource settings with partners in lower resource settings wishing to obtain formal gynecologic oncology training (twinning).

 - Develop and maintain a comprehensive two-year web based curriculum for local gynecologic oncology training and education that can be adapted by each region/program to reflect local needs and facilities.

-- Select trainees from lower resource settings (gynecologic oncology fellows) who will be paired with local mentor(s) from their home program as well as fully trained gynecologic oncologist(s) from a mentoring institution.
+- Select trainees from lower resource settings (gynecologic oncology fellows) who will be paired with local supervisor(s) from their home program as well as gynecologic oncologist(s) from a mentoring institution (international mentor(s)).

 - Establish minimum requirements for the gynecologic oncology fellows to complete the program and receive a certificate following an examination and completion of the two-year training program.

-- Hold monthly tumor boards where the fellows and mentors review cases and participate in ongoing learning and mentoring opportunities.
+- Hold monthly teleconferences where the fellows, local supervisors and international mentors review cases and participate in ongoing learning and mentoring opportunities.

 - Establish a program for the international mentor(s) to travel to the fellow institution at regular intervals for hands-on surgical training and in-person teaching.

 - Facilitate and support the fellows’ travel to the mentoring institution for up to three months for training and education.

 Da Nang Oncology Hospital, Vietnam

 Mayo Clinic, Jacksonville, Florida, USA

 National University Cancer Institute, Singapore

 Barretos Cancer Hospital, Barretos, Brazil

 The University of Texas MD Anderson Cancer Center, Texas, USA